 The app maintains the TCP tunnel for signaling, but when the app goes into a call, a UDP tunnel is the preferred protocol for audio and video real-time media as it provides a better low latency experience, in comparison to media over TCP where latency increases in the presence of packet loss.
 For this reason, the app will try to open a UDP tunnel to transport the audio and video.
 This media tunnel persists only for as long as the user remains in a call.
 This should succeed, but in case it does not, the app can revert to transferring the audio and video over the existing TCP tunnel.

 Note that screen sharing media is always sent over the TCP tunnel, because the latency requirements for screen sharing are less stringent whereas the effect of packet loss is notably worse.
 By using TCP for screen sharing, any packet loss is concealed by the retransmission mechanism built into TCP.

 This is what we call split tunnel mode because the app ends up routing different classes of packets over two different types of tunnels.

 In the case where the app cannot establish a TCP tunnel (due to firewall restrictions, for example) the app will revert to a single UDP tunnel for all traffic and therefore behave in the same way as the hardware endpoints described above.

 To view connection information in the Portal:

 - Go to Users > Edit user

 - Select one of dropdowns on either StarLeaf apps or Hardware endpoint to display the connection information for each

 Even if the StarLeaf app is temporarily using a UDP tunnel, information in the StarLeaf Portal may say that the app is using TCP as this is the primary tunnel mode of choice.

-If your organization uses both the StarLeaf app and Breeze, the Cloud settings and tunnel mode are the same for each.
+If your organization uses both the StarLeaf app and Breeze, the platform settings and tunnel mode are the same for each.